calaldees/teachingWorkshops/teacherTraining/_writing.md

     * Yuja CCCU internal video
 * [Aims and Objectives – A Guide for Academic Writing](https://www.discoverphds.com/advice/doing/research-aims-and-objectives)

----

-One of the main tips I can give for research is find the names of the big players in an area and 1.)
-Look at the other work they have done.
-It will probably be in a similar area.
-2.)
-Follow their references.
-What previous research are they inspired by and building on.
-3.)
-Some online services show links/references to papers that reference the one you are reading.
-This is great to help you find more recent sources that build on a seminal paper/topic.

----

 Content
 Identify relevant issues that justify your choice of research.
 Refer to current literature, research and policy (search for ‘critique of…’ to check any key theories are relevant that underpin your study).